Magical Girl Friendship Squad: Reception

 Marley Crusch argued that the series protagonists "discover their true power is friendship" and that the series "manages to make a tried and true approach feel new and fun, and boasts the sparkly, colorful visuals to match."
 She also called the series a "strong contender" for her favorite show of 2020, adding that while the series is a "product of its time," it will remain one of her "favorites for years to come," although saying it is very short.

 Jesse Schedeen of IGN called the series a "love letter" to magical girl anime like Sailor Moon and Cardcaptor Sakura, as it is steeped in references and tropes to anime, remixing it through a "distinctly 21st century American pop culture lens."
-He added that this means that if you don't have some appreciation or are familiar with the anime a bit, the show might not "entirely click" while noting that the two protagonists lampoon and defy Millennial stereotypes, and has a positive animation style.
+He added that this means that if one does not have some appreciation or are familiar with the anime a bit, the show might not "entirely click", while noting that the two protagonists lampoon and defy millennial stereotypes, and has a positive animation style.
 He ended by saying that the show resembles a grown-up "anime-influenced Steven Universe" and that the show makes a case for "switching over to Syfy for 15 minutes every Saturday night."